-The cultural centre of Northern California, San Francisco captures the hearts of all who step foot into it.
+The cultural center of Northern California, San Francisco captures the hearts of all who step foot into it.
 San Francisco is one of the most important cities in modern American culture.
 The Californian city was a force in the 1960s counterculture movement.
-Today, San Francisco is most well-known as the financial centre for the West Coast and for Silicon Valley.
+Today, San Francisco is most well-known as the financial center for the West Coast and for Silicon Valley.

 Ready to plan your trip to Seattle?
 Get started with these resources…

 - 1-Week Florida Road Trip Itinerary